-Mandatory Electronic Prescribing Effective March 27, 2015
+Mandatory Electronic Prescribing Effective Date Extended to March 27, 2016

-- Electronic Prescribing of Controlled Substances Frequently Asked Questions - Updated October 2014 (PDF, 242KB)
+- Electronic Prescribing of Controlled Substances Frequently Asked Questions - Updated March 2015 (PDF, 242KB)

 - Electronic Prescribing Important Notification to Practitioners - July 2014 (PDF, 295KB)